See how researchers use mRNA-Seq with the NextSeq 550 System.

 Bring the power of a high-throughput sequencing system to the desktop.
 The 300 cycle high-output kit provides 2 x 150 bp reads for whole-genome sequencing.

-Access the information you need—from genome, transcriptome, or epigenome library preparation to sequencer selection, analysis, and support—all in one place.
+Access the information you need—from BeadChips to library preparation for genome, transcriptome, or epigenome studies to sequencer selection, analysis, and support—all in one place.
 Select the best tools for your lab with our comprehensive guide designed specifically for research applications.Access Guide